 Former Swiss interior minister Pascal Couchepin agrees, pointing out in March that “in fact, Switzerland does not have a ‘deal’, it has around 120 bilateral agreements with the EU”.

 Explaining why the Swiss model would be a poor choice for post-Brexit Britain, Couchepin said the Swiss negotiations took many years to complete – more than the two years Britain would have to renegotiate its relationship with the EU, according to Article 50 of the Lisbon Treaty.

 “Given the complexity of the Swiss bilateral agreements, it isn’t clear that EU member states would be willing to replicate this structure with another country,” he said.
 Especially a country that had just voted to leave, something Switzerland has never done.

 “In recent years, Switzerland has paid to help to integrate new members into the EU.
 We have also accepted EU standards on exported goods.
-However, we have no control over these regulations and, unlike the European Economic Area countries [Iceland, Liechtenstein and Norway], we have only limited access to the crucial meetings during which working parties design legislation.
+However, we have no control over these regulations and, unlike the European Economic Area countries, we have only limited access to the crucial meetings during which working parties design legislation.
 If the UK were to opt for this position, it would undoubtedly reduce Britain’s influence within the trading bloc,” Couchepin warned.